yablochko8/color-finder-semantic-search/COOKBOOK.md

 };
 ```

-## Step 7 - Add in all the data
+Sure enough, "very fast car" gives us a result of "100 Mph", success!

-At this point I added in all 30,000 entries at this point.
+## Step 12 - Add in all the data

-It took about 8 hours.
+At this point I added in all 30,355 entries.
+This took about 8 hours because I was too impatient to add in batching at the beginning.

-Good news: It cost me $0.02 of API costs for the embedding values.
+- 🟢 Good news: It cost me $0.02 of API costs for the embedding values.
-Bad news: It pushed me over the database size limits on Supabase...
+- 🔴 Bad news: It pushed me over the database size limits on Supabase...

-## Step 8 - Upgrade Supabase
+## Step 13 - Upgrade Supabase

-30,000 entries with vectors plus an index plus RPC function results in a database size of 0.53 GB, and the free tier limit is 0.5 GB.
+30k entries with vectors plus an index plus RPC function results in a database size of 0.53 GB, and the free tier limit is 0.5 GB.

-If i had known this I might have only used 90% of the data, but I didn't so I've moved up to Pro plan size.
+If I had known this I might have only used a subset of the data, but I didn't so I've moved up to Pro plan size.

-## Step 9 - Connect Frontend
+## Step 14 - Integrate with Frontend

 In my case that's https://brandmint.ai/color-genie